 POLLY: One of the things that I have learned is important is that trauma and healing from it really sucks.
-This is hard stuff, and we either work our butts off or try to ignore it as much as possible – one or the other.
+This is hard stuff, and we either work our butts off or try to ignore it as much as possible, one or the other.
 If I can work my butt off on ignoring it, I’m going to do that for a while.
 Then I’m going to jump right back in.
-But the reason we had it skating rink is because we must have fun.
-We have got to really be intentional on having fun because if we don’t have fun this healing stuff will wear us down.
+But the reason we had it at the skating rink is because we must have fun.
+We have got to really be intentional on having fun, because if we don’t have fun this healing stuff will wear us down.
 If you look at the fruits of the Spirit, the second one after love is joy.
-Joy is this gift that we get to express even in the hard places the fun and the laughter, whether it is just watching some silly movie or going outside and finding joy in the things around you even when you are physically in pain because things are so hard.
+Joy is this gift that we get to express even in the hard places, whether it is just watching some silly movie or going outside and finding joy in the things around you even when you are physically in pain because things are so hard.

-NATALIE: Roller skating too … When I was younger, I loved roller skating and I loved bike riding.
-I think it really helps you body to be moving through space like that.
+NATALIE: When I was younger, I loved roller skating and I loved bike riding.
+I think it really helps your body to be moving through space like that.
 When you add music to it, that is also healing to our bodies.
-So you add that kind of movement and music, or even if you are just silent if you’re outside riding your bike alone, I think … I think it’s incredible how God made our brains to work like this – an incredible computer that we can manage our brains and take control of it.
+So you add that kind of movement and music, or even if you are just silent if you’re outside riding your bike alone, I think… I think it’s incredible how God made our brains to work like this, this incredible computer.
+We can manage our brains and take control of it.
 I know that’s one of our challenges and one of our opportunities is to learn how to manage our own thinking.
-But our bodies are connected to our brains and our spirits, so when we involve our bodies in healing things – just like our bodies were involved in the trauma – it helps to change everything else as well.
+But our bodies are connected to our brains and our spirits, so when we involve our bodies in healing things, just like our bodies were involved in the trauma, it helps to change everything else as well.

 POLLY: The reason why the HOP Box is so experiential is because trauma is experiential.
-It has to be a component of … Because in cognitive behavioral therapy and different types of therapy, it is important to share your story, yet it’s also important to have experience that you can’t put words to that help replace and rewire your brain from trauma.
-So having fun – go roller skating or bike riding.
-I love bike riding too.
+It has to be a component because in cognitive behavioral therapy and different types of therapy, it is important to share your story, yet it’s also important to have experience that you can’t put words to that help replace and rewire your brain from trauma.
+So having fun… go roller skating or bike riding.
+I love bike riding, too.
 Just go have fun and make it a weekly thing and make it intentional even when you don’t want to.